salituder/LitLearn/README.md

+🇬🇧 English
 # LitLearn — Interactive Literature Learning Platform with Gamification

+**LitLearn** is a graduation thesis project (Bachelor’s degree, program 09.03.04 — Software Engineering) developed at Rostov State University of Economics (RSUE).
-**LitLearn** is a modern educational platform for students and teachers, combining reading of literary works, mini-games, quizzes, achievements, chat, and progress analytics.
-This project was developed as a graduation thesis using React, Node.js, Electron, MongoDB, and Unity WebGL.
+It is a modern educational platform for students and teachers, combining reading of literary works, mini-games, quizzes, achievements, chat, and progress analytics.
+This project was developed using React, Node.js, Electron, MongoDB, and Unity WebGL.

 ## Key Features